 Presented with the opportunity to shoot Cracker, a band I’m well familiar with, going back to their seminal roots of Camper Van Beethoven: Camper Van Beethoven first release was on Bruce Licher’s Independent Project Records that delivered the alty hit “Take The Skinheads Bowling’, made this musical excursion a no brainer!
 Cracker was slated to play House of Blues on Saturday.
 As much as the House of Blues has its appeal as a go to venue in Los Angeles I discovered that Cracker would be playing Pappy and Harriet’s in Joshua Tree on Sunday.
 Pappy & Harriet’s is a stunning location to view and photograph a band.
 There’s the great desert outdoors, the music legacy of the area, besides the UFO’s, and a quaint, yet very hip, bar that loves the artist like few other places in Southern California.
 It was the perfect venue to see Cracker play their new release Berkeley To Bakersfield.

 I arrived early to take in Pioneer Town and afterwards I haunted the bar for beverages and a burger.
-I became involved in an insightful conversation with 2 ladies from San Francisco.
+I became involved in an insightful conversation with two ladies from San Francisco.
 We talked music, we talked The Black Crowes, Chris Robinson Brotherhood and then we trekked on to the Grateful Dead, but we didn’t go any further, while chattering about musical roots.
 This is why I love sitting at the bar!
 It’s the people and the conversations that deliver that Pappy & Harriet’s experience.
 It’s like a house party with benefits.

 Photos Gallery After the Break

 I was in the back enjoying the fresh air as members of Cracker informally gathered before they hit the stage.
-They visited with one another as the crowd gathered nearer to the stage.
+They visited with one another as the crowd moved nearer to the stage.
 David Lowery and Johnny Hickman were locked in a conversation just before they were to go up.
 It seemed as if they were catching up on the day’s events after the HOB gig the night before.

 The other members of the band, all from Georgia, tightened around Johnny and David just before they were cued to hit the stage.
 They all passed through the back door and everybody hit their marks.
 David adjusted his mic with a couple of twists and the band launched into their set with “Almond Grove”.
 They followed with it with “California Country Boy” and “King of Bakersfield,” hitting the fans with the Bakersfield material off the new double album.